fidsusj/HateSpeechDetection/docs/research/results.md

 - Most common algorithms used are SVM, Random Forest and Decision Trees, Logistic Regression, Naive Bayes
 - Most common metrics: Precision, Recall, F-measure, Accuracy and AUC
 - Best results were achieved when deep learning was used

+## IV.
+Detecting Hate Speech and Offensive Language on Twitter using Machine Learning: An N-gram and TFIDF based Approach

+- Classes: hateful, offensive and clean
+- Data: combination of three datasets, no metrics given
+- TF-IDF weighted n-grams as features (Related Work: have a look at Stanford Natural Language Processing Group)
+- L1 and L2 normalization
+- Logistic Regression (best), SVM and Naive Bayes
+- Lowercase and removal of: space patterns, URLs, twitter mentions, retweet symbols, stopwords
+- N-gram range 1-3, L2 normalization, c=100 => 95.6% accuracy

 ## For our work